 How Structured Exercise Helps Dogs Overcome Reactivity

-And, let’s face it, these simply are quick fix solutions that will inevitably lead to frustration, embarrassment, and just for y’all to avoid dogs all together or repeat the endless loop.
+And, let’s face it, these simply are quick-fix solutions that will inevitably lead to frustration, embarrassment, and just for y’all to avoid dogs altogether or repeat the endless loop.

-After 13 years of professionally working with dogs and specializing in canine reactivity and aggression, I see same situations happen repeatedly.
-And as much as I want to say there’s a one-size fits all to “fix” reactivity, there’s not.
-I’ve learned that behavior can be a contribution of many things – pain, genetics, learning history, exercise, diet medical issues, and environment – or even contributed by other factors like frustration or fear.
+After 13 years of professionally working with dogs and specializing in canine reactivity and aggression, I see the same situations happen repeatedly.
+And as much as I want to say there’s a one-size-fits-all to “fix” reactivity, there’s not.
+I’ve learned that behavior can be a contribution of many things – pain, genetics, learning history, exercise, diet, medical issues, and environment – or even contributed to by other factors like frustration or fear.
 These all alter the emotional state.
-To get ahead of the emotional state, you must control the nervous system.
+To get ahead emotionally, you must control the nervous system.

 Movement in general is beneficial to the body and the brain.
 Activities like long hikes, swims, and sniff time do help with decompression of the nervous system and ease built-up energy that may contribute to frustration.
 More so, gradual and steady aerobic exercise can boost mood, learning, and even focus.
 When the body starts to regulate, the dog can become happier, tired, and relaxed.
 However, the goal is not to overwork your dog or even have them become tired.
-We’ve seen numerous dogs who can run miles upon miles and their brain is still in hyper mode while their body is worn out.
-We also need to be aware of some health considerations of overworked dogs such as injury, muscle soreness, and dehydration.
-These can lead to severe consequences and, some, even fatal.
+We’ve seen numerous dogs who can run miles upon miles, and their brains are still in hyper mode while their bodies are worn out.
+We also need to be aware of some health considerations of overworked dogs, such as injury, muscle soreness, and dehydration.
+These can lead to severe consequences and, in some cases, even be fatal.

 Structured exercise can develop stillness, create patience, and build resiliency.
 Dogs must maintain correct body structure to hold positions, take on new challenges, and overcome obstacles mentally and physically.
-These useful skills are practiced in the training lesson and can be transferred out into the real world.
-This in turn develops a sense of mental hardiness that’s useful for many dogs whether their puppies, adults, or senior dogs.
+These useful skills are practiced in the training lesson and can be transferred into the real world.
+This, in turn, develops a sense of mental hardiness that’s useful for many dogs, whether they're puppies, adults, or senior dogs.
 Having the nervous system practice stillness is often what is needed for a dog that does get over aroused easily.
-This is what can be seen as “natures medicine” as the body learns to regulate itself and your dog learns to be with the moment in time versus always on the go.
+This is what can be seen as “nature's medicine,” as the body learns to regulate itself, and your dog learns to be with the moment in time, versus always being on the go.

 During fitness sessions, dogs practice various cues and even learn different ways to do these behaviors.
 These not only increase different feedback from each muscle and muscle group, but it has the dog proficiently learn new directional cues to help you communicate, such as “Back Up”, “Paws On”, and “Jump”.